kavfixnel/words/README.md

     fmt.Println(len(wordMap))

-    // Get a []string of all known system words wordList, err := words.NewWordList(nil)
+    // Get a []string of all known system words by the system wordList, err := words.NewWordList(nil)
     if err != nil {
         panic(err)